How Do I Choose a Shank?

-You can drive our heads on a live tool lathe with one of our live tool modules or you can use a coolant driven tool.
+You can drive Titespot® heads on a live tool lathe with one of our live tool modules or you can use a coolant driven tool.
 On a live tool lathe you have to have a module that will fit your specific lathe.
-They can be found on our live tool size and dimension page Sizes and Dimensions / How to Order.
+They can be found on the Live Lathe Tools Size & Dimensions page.

 For coolant driven shanks there are really only two choices.
 An integral shank tool holder that fits your machine.
 Or a straight shank.
 There are some factors that might influence why we would pick one over the other.

-An integral shank mounted angle head i.e: a Cat40 for a Cat40 machine, would be your first choice if you know for a fact that the tool would only be used on Cat40 machines.
+An integral shank mounted angle head, e.g. a Cat40 for a Cat40 machine, would be your first choice if you know for a fact that the tool would only be used on Cat40 machines.
 It would be compact, simple, and light.
-It would not however be versatile.
-It will not fit a machine with a different spindle, i.e. a Cat50, HSK or lathe turret.
+It would not, however, be versatile.
+It will not fit a machine with a different spindle, e.g. a Cat50, HSK or lathe turret.

-The additional cost of optional Din B flange coolant can also be elimintated by a straight shank mounted in a Din B endmill holder.
+The additional cost of optional Din B flange coolant can also be eliminated by a straight shank mounted in a Din B endmill holder.

 For machines without though the spindle coolant a straight shank a Titespot® head can be fed by a coolant induced end mill holder.